Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_74

-What winds up being revealed is that Alison really killed Brenner and not the apparition of her father, it was the private Brenner hired by Michael.
+What winds up being revealed is that Alison really killed Brenner and not the apparition of her father; it was the private detective Brenner hired by Michael.
 Detective Gatz and Rizzo.
-(Wallach and Walken) make connections between Michael Lerman, his hysterical girlfriend and now two murders, seem to link them all together somehow.
-During her waking nightmare, running out into the dark streets collapsing in her scant white nighty drenched in her own blood, holding the knife, she is now suspected of murder along with her boyfriend the sleazy attorney Michael Lerman.
+(Wallach and Walken) make connections between Michael Lerman, his hysterical girlfriend, and the two murders, which seem to link them all together somehow.
+During her waking nightmare, running out into the dark streets, collapsing in her scant white nightie, drenched in her own blood, holding the knife, she is now suspected of murder along with her boyfriend, the sleazy attorney Michael Lerman.

-Drawing attention to herself by screaming out in the streets all blood-soaked leads police detective Gatz (Eli Wallach) and partner Rizzo (Christopher Walken) to investigate both Michael and Alison with certainty that it all somehow leads back to Michael Lerman’s first wife who supposedly killed herself.
-Detective Gatz has an eternal hate for this hot-shot lawyer who once showed him up in court regarding the whole wife’s suicide.
+Drawing attention to herself by screaming out in the streets, all blood-soaked, leads police detective Gatz (Eli Wallach) and partner Rizzo (Christopher Walken) to investigate both Michael and Alison with certainty that it all somehow leads back to Michael Lerman’s first wife, who supposedly killed herself.
+Detective Gatz has an eternal hate for this hot-shot lawyer who once showed him up in court regarding his wife’s suicide.
 That case is really a motivating factor in Detective Gatz’s dogged approach to finding out whose blood was really on Christina and if Michael Lerman has anything to do with it.
 Alison is taken to the hospital that night.

-While the police do some investigating from the descriptions and names of the party guests Alison gives them.
-The cops uncover that one of her ‘imagined’ party guests and supposed neighbor is Anna Clark, a murderess who went to the electric chair for chopping up her boyfriend and his wife with an axe.
+While the police do some investigating based on the descriptions and names of the party guests that Alison gives them.
+The cops uncover that one of her “˜imagined’ party guests and supposed neighbor is Anna Clark, the murderess who went to the electric chair for chopping up her boyfriend and his wife with an axe.

 capturfiles_77